 Students will be responsible for all aspects of yearbook publishing including writing feature stories, gathering information, designing pages, covering events and organizations, sales, advertising, and promotions.
 Students will have opportunities to accept leadership positions such as editor, business manager, and sales director while developing critical thinking, problem solving, management, and team building skills.
 In addition, students will explore and develop skills in journalism writing, reporting and interviewing.
-Students will learn about photojournalism while developing an understanding in journalism law and ethics, journalism culture and types, and journalism occupations.
 Students are responsible for producing the school newspaper and the school yearbook.
-Independent study available with instructor permission.
-This class is a year long commitment.
+Independent study allowed with instructor approval.
+This class is open to grades 10, 11, and 12.
+The maximum class size is 15.